-How big was the glass house used in the Great Exhibition 1851?
+How big was the Great Exhibition Hall

 We can find a Great painting showing the gathering of people around the Queen at the V&A museum by artist Henry Courtenay Selous (1803-1890), Queen Victoria opened the exhibition.